Master of Philosophy student

 Connecting with fellow researchers

-“At the AUT Software Engineering Research Laboratory, I’ve joined the Embedded Software group, a postgraduate research group of 20 or so active members, made up of lecturers, PhD students and master’s degree students who are developing standards-compliant, next-generation embedded software.”
+“At the AUT Software Engineering Research Centre, I’ve joined the Embedded Software group, a postgraduate research group of 20 or so active members, made up of lecturers, PhD students and master’s degree students who are developing standards-compliant, next-generation embedded software.”

 The group has been crucial in steering him towards various goalposts throughout his research, Arnab says.